-The sites we’re going to talk about here are all great platforms.
+The sites we’re going to talk about here are good platforms to check out.

-They all facilitate private sales, so you don’t necessarily get the same assurances that you do when buying from a store, but they also take steps to ensure that both buyers and sellers are protected.
+They all facilitate private sales.
+So, you don’t necessarily get the same assurances that you do when buying from a store, but they also take steps to ensure both buyers and sellers are protected.

 You’ll find both online-only auctions and more traditional auctions described here.

 GunBroker is basically eBay for guns.
-It’s the largest online auction platform for firearms and, like eBay, you can get really good deals and find rare or otherwise difficult to track down items.
+It’s the largest online auction platform for firearms.
+Like eBay, you can find really good deals and rare or otherwise difficult to track down items.

-Also like eBay, GunBroker is primarily an auction site, but there are some listings that you can just straight up buy as well as others that offer a “Buy Now” option in addition to the auction option.
+Also, like eBay, GunBroker is primarily an auction site.
+But there are some listings you can just straight up buy as well as others that offer a “Buy Now” option.

-The “Buy Now” price is generally a higher price than the starting bid but not by much and it’s not uncommon to see prices that are the same as the starting bid.
+The “Buy Now” price is generally higher than the starting bid — but not by much.
+It’s not uncommon to see prices that are the same as the starting bid.

-There are also some items that allow potential buyers to “Take a Shot,” which means you can offer a price which they can then choose to take or not.
+There are also some items that allow potential buyers to “Take a Shot.”
+That means you can offer a price which the seller can then choose to take or not.

-Another thing that GunBroker has in common with eBay is that they merely host sales, they aren’t selling the items themselves and they don’t verify all items, sellers, or buyers.
+Another thing that GunBroker has in common with eBay is that they merely host sales…they aren’t selling the items themselves.
+As such, they don’t verify all items, sellers, or buyers.

 That means that there is inevitably a risk of scams.

-Fortunately, you can see reviews, the length of time registered, and various badges for top sellers, verified members, FFL holders, and Premium Members to help you get an idea of who’s trustworthy.
+Fortunately, you can see reviews, the length of time registered, and various badges for top sellers, verified members, FFL holders, and Premium Members.
+This helps you get an idea of who’s trustworthy.

 You can find out more about GunBroker from our complete review.